xmos/lib_lin/module_lin/doc/overview.rst

 ----------------------------

 LIN bus is a single-master serial shared bus standard designed for automotive and other safety conscious, noisy applications.
 Based on UART serial communications with a single wire physical layer, it operates up to 19200 baud and is designed for low speed control networking with up to 16 slaves.
-The LIN Bus module is designed for XCore devices to interface directly with a LIN transceiver in order to communicate on a LIN bus.
-It requires two pins, and fits in 3KB of memory.
+The LIN Bus module is designed so that xCORE devices to interface directly with a LIN transceiver in order to communicate on a LIN bus.
+The module requires two pins per node (rx and tx), and fits in around 3KB of memory.

 LIN Bus Component Features